FAQ: What you need to know about volunteering with help2kids in Tanzania and Malawi

 Tanzania: You will need to pay for your visa online before coming to Tanzania.

 Malawi: You will need to pay for your visa cash in US dollars.

 Tanzania: You will need to bring US dollars to pay for your airport transfer to the Campus (unless you have Tanzanian Schillings already).
 However, apart from this, it is not necessary to bring US dollars with you, unless this is how you prefer to manage your money.
 If you choose to bring US dollars, remember that only notes issued after 2006 are accepted, and larger bills ($50-$100) will give you a better exchange rate.

 Malawi: You will need US dollars to pay for your visa on arrival.
 We recommend bringing some USD with you to pay for the pick-up and to exchange on your first days.
 It is also possible to pay in USD at the tourist resorts.

 How can I exchange and/or withdraw money?

-Tanzania: There are currency exchange offices in the airport, or alternatively you can exchange money once you arrive in Mbezi Beach.
+Tanzania: The currency in Tanzania is Tanzanian Shilling.
+There are currency exchange offices in the airport, or alternatively you can exchange money once you arrive in Kunduchi.

 There are several ATMs at the airport where you can withdraw money immediately.
-There is also a shopping center called Shoppers Plaza about a 5-minute drive or 20-minute walk from the Friendly Gecko, and here you can find several ATMs where you can withdraw money.
+There is also shopping centres and other places directly at the main road easily to reach by bus, where you can find several ATMs to withdraw money.
 These accept Visa, Maestro, and MasterCard.